liferay/liferay-docs/discover/portal/articles/02-web-experience-management/04-publishing-content-dynamically/04-publishing-assets.markdown

 app and configure it yourself.
 Alternatively, you can use the *Content Display Page* page template included with Liferay.
 If you're creating a Display Page manually, once you've added an Asset Publisher application to the page, open its configuration window.
-Then check the *Set as the Default Asset Publisher for This Page* box.
+Then navigate to the Display Settings tab and check the *Set as the Default Asset Publisher for This Page* box.
 Also, for its display settings, set the Display Style to *Abstracts* and the Asset Link Behavior to *View in Context*.

 +$$$